erantapaa/haskell-browser-mods/README.md

 To mitigate this problem, the extension has the ability to call a REST api service to get the latest version of a package.
-If the variable `LATEST_API_ENDPOINT` is set, the extension will use the api to add a version to Hackage link without an explicit package version.
+If the variable `LATEST_API_ENDPOINT` is set, the extension will use the api to add a version id to Hackage link without an explicit package version.
-See the directory `latest-server` for more details on setting up the server.
+See the directory `latest-server` for more details on setting up an api service.